The ‘Shroom Boom: Will Trendy Medicinal Mushrooms Go Mainstream In 2018?

 Is Mushroom Power Real?

-While medicinal mushrooms are being pedaled by the likes of Gwyneth Paltrow (she prefers them with her morning smoothie), the scientific community still has qualms about their efficacy.
+While medicinal mushrooms are being peddled by the likes of Gwyneth Paltrow (she prefers them with her morning smoothie), the scientific community still has qualms about their efficacy.

 Nicholas P. Money, a professor of botany at Miami University, says that while medicinal mushrooms contain an array of chemical compounds that may have useful pharmacological properties, overall, “We should be very wary when we read about the seemingly miraculous properties of lingzhi, lion’s mane, turkey tail, chaga, and other fungi.”